How to Make a Lovely Home Office Using Thrifted Finds

 On this project, I decided to try something different.

-2. As I prepped the piece to paint I discovered that the green paint was actually spraypaint.
+- As I prepped the piece for painting, I discovered that the green paint was actually spray paint.
 (Yes, I’ve spraypainted wooden furniture.
 But it doesn’t leave a smooth texture as I wanted.)

-So I decided to prime the piece first – – – with Kilz Oil-based primer!
-Oil-based primer has a very strong odor but I hardly even noticed since I was painting outside.
-Also, it was 150 degrees on this August afternoon so it didn’t take long to dry.
+So I decided to prime the piece first– with Kilz Oil-based primer!
+The oil-based primer had a very strong odor, but I hardly even noticed it since I was painting outside.
+Also, it was 150 degrees on this August afternoon, so it didn’t take long to dry.

-• Yes, I’m wearing shorts under my skirt.
-(I’m going to write a post about that.
-Seriously!)
+- Yes, I’m wearing shorts under my skirt.

 Anyway.
 Back to the desk.